google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 }
 ```

-Note that if were to use HTTP Range request, I would have to recreate manually
+Note that if I were to use HTTP Range requests, I would have to manually recreate
 a `Response` object as the Cache API doesn't support Range responses [yet].
 Be
 mindful that calling `networkResponse.arrayBuffer()` fetches the whole content
-of the response at once into renderer memory, hence why you may want to use
+of the response at once into renderer memory, which is why you may want to use
 small ranges.

-For reference, here's the modified part of the code above to save HTTP Range
+For reference, I've modified part of the example above to save HTTP Range
 requests to the video pre-cache.

 ```